 Each SP maintains a log of event messages.
 These events include hard errors, startups, and shutdowns involving disk modules, fans, SPs, LCCs, power supplies, and the SPS.
 The messages appear in the order in which the events occurred, so the most recent messages are at the end of the log.
 Periodically, the SP writes this log to disk to maintain it when SP power is off.
-The log can hold 16,800 bytes.
+The log can hold 16,800 entries.

 You can display all the events in the log or only the events that occurred from a date and time you specify up to the current time.
+You can also display events for a specified array disk module, SP, LCC, power supply, or fan.

 You can also save the contents of the log to a file you specify.